dalyIsaac/Whim/docs/script/architecture/context.md

 The <xref:Whim.IContext> consists of:

 - the <xref:Whim.IStore> - see the [Store](./store.md) page for more
-- managers which contain and control Whim's state and functionality
 - events related to the `IContext`
 - the <xref:Whim.IContext.UncaughtExceptionHandling> setting
 - the <xref:Whim.Logger>